César Santin

 César Santin (/pt-BR/; born 24 February 1981) is a Brazilian former professional footballer who played as a forward.
 He is currently working as an academy coach at Hillerød Fodbold.

 He is a versatile player, being able to play most of the attacking positions in both midfield and attack.
-He is known as a pacey winger with an eagerness to challenge the opponents with his dribbling.
+He is known for his ability to challenge opponents using dribbling techniques.

 Biography

 Early career

 In his years in Brazil he started his career playing for São José, a team he would later return to play for a short brief in 2004.
 Meanwhile, he played for both Grêmio and Vitória, never managing to get his breakthrough in the best Brazilian league Campeonato Brasileiro Série A. His goal for Grêmio against Juventude gave qualification for semifinals in 2002 Brasileirão.

 Kalmar FF

 In 2004, he transferred from São José to Swedish club Kalmar FF who the previous season was promoted from Superettan finishing 1st, and was about to play in Allsvenskan.

 César Santin quickly became a darling to the fans due to his hard work and good dribbles.
 He especially won the supporters hearts when he scored against Scandinavian giants F.C.
 Copenhagen, which he would later transfer to, with a terrific longshot leaving Copenhagen's goalie Jesper Christiansen no chance in a Royal League match, a match Kalmar FF won 1–0.

 In his time in Allsvenskan, he developed into a league profile scoring 12 times in 23 appearances in the 2007 season.
 In the first half of the 2008 season he started out as the league topscorer helping Kalmar FF to the 1st place in the league.
 His strong performances had him linked with F.C.
 Copenhagen to whom he would later transfer to for an unknown price, however, Ekstra Bladet claimed that the price was around 10 million Danish kroner.